drupalprojects/admin_theme/README.txt

 Requirements
 ------------

-This module requires Drupal 6.
+This module requires Drupal 5.
+A Drupal 6 version is avaiable.

 Installation